Signal Aspects and Indications — Principal Running Signals

 If the warner is by itself, a fixed green lamp is usually placed above it on the same mast (so that technically it is equivalent to a warner below a stop signal which is always clear).

-Unworked warners
+Unworked Warners

 A warner signal may be set up to be permanently in the on position (caution indication).
 In this case the warner merely advises the driver of a train of the approach to a stop signal ahead or possibly a permanent restriction or problem with the track ahead.